 Visitors to the Design District should pop over to Wynwood, located nearby and home to the famous Wynwood Walls.
 While shopping at the luxury stores here, stop into Fireman Derek’s World Famous Pies for a slice of their addictive chocolate peanut butter pie or the coconut custard cream.
 For a dose of caffeine, Panther Coffee is a favorite thanks to its lovely alfresco setting area.

 Miami is renowned for its visionary art and design scenes, and with a newly renovated theater and contemporary art museum opening in 2017, the city continues to impress as a pioneer for cutting-edge culture.
-The historic Colony Theater has undergone a multi-year renovation to restore and update it to its former glory.
+The historic Colony Theatre has undergone a multi-year renovation to restore and update it to its former glory.
 Miami New Drama, the theater company that will oversee the Colony, will perform innovative plays produced exclusively for the theater.
 In the Design District, the Institute of Contemporary Art will move to its new home just prior to Art Basel in December in a dramatic glass structure surrounded by an outdoor sculpture garden.
 Large-scale installations and rotating exhibitions of experimental and contemporary art will be on display in the 20,000-square-foot space, with the opening show featuring works by Andy Warhol, Dieter Roth, Bruce Nauman and Tetsumi Kudo.